 What Is Nearshore Software Development?

-Advantages of a Nearshore Software Development Model
+Benefits of Nearshoring Software Development

-One of the problems with offshoring software development is the time zone inconvenience.
+One of the issues with offshoring software development is the time zone inconvenience.
 Distant countries have a noticeable time difference.
 When teams work in different timeframes, they may struggle to communicate and work simultaneously on projects, which affects the entire bottom line through lower efficiency.